 Best Recipe for Gluten-Free Pound Cake

-While some gluten-free cake recipes are more forgiving when swapping out a GF all-purpose flour for wheat flour, this was not successful for pound cake recipes.
+While some GF cake recipes are more forgiving when swapping out a GF all-purpose flour for wheat, this was not successful for pound cake recipes.
 It works for this ridiculously moist and fluffy gluten-free chocolate cake because there is no butter, which has a harder time absorbing in GF starches.

 But pound cake is dependent on butter for that signature old fashioned, homemade taste.
 Unfortunately, just swapping flours led to very dense and greasy results.
 I needed an ingredient to be able to cut back on the butter, without sacrificing taste and moisture.